FlippieHacks/FlipperZeroEuropeanPortals/README.md

 A repository of **+20 (and counting) portals** I made for the [Evil Portal](https://github.com/bigbrodude6119/flipper-zero-evil-portal) app on the **Flipper Zero**.

 # _DISCLAIMER: This is for educational purposes only.
 Not to be used on unaware victims.
 You could be arrested for it, that's a crime._
+# You can also start building your own portals easily with [this script](https://github.com/FlippieHacks/EvilPortalGenerator) I made

 It consists of:
 - A few well-known **internet providers'** "Hotspots" to emulate.